Auchterarder: Auchterarder House

 In 1784 the Duke of Perth, in his capacity as Baron of Auchterarder, sold a large swathe of his estate to the Hon.
-Basil Cochrane who in turn sold it to Lt Col James Hunter, who in 1831 commissioned William Burn to design a large house in the Jacobean style, standing around 2km north of the town.
+Basil Cochrane who in turn sold it to Lt Col James Hunter, who in 1831 commissioned William Burn to design a large house in the Jacobean style, standing around 2 km north of the town.
 Around 1870 the house was sold to James Reid, a Glasgow businessman connected to locomotive building, who commissioned John James Burnet to internally refurbish the house in 1887.
 Reid's son, Hugh Reid, inherited the property in 1894, at that time Hugh being head of the North British Locomotive Company.
 Around 1905 Hugh added a tower and rebuilt the entrance.
 He was knighted in 1922 for services to the British locomotive industry.

 Old Parish Church

-The original church, now ruined, lies 1km north of the town, midway to Auchterarder House. on the B8062.
+The original church, now ruined, lies 1 km north of the town, midway to Auchterarder House. on the B8062.
 It was built in 1200 and dedicated to St Kessog and was under the control of the Abbey of Inchaffray.
 St Kessog's Well stands nearby the church.
 A second chapel, dedicated to St Mary, stood in the town itself and was later rededicated as the parish church.